Can Unpaid Parking Tickets Hurt My Credit Score?

 Key Points

-• Parking tickets can cost hundreds of dollars, depending on the city and the type of offence.
+• Parking tickets can potentially end up costing hundreds of dollars, depending on the city and the type of offence.

 • Unpaid parking tickets could have a negative effect on your credit score if left unpaid for an extended period of time.